Rayybird96/DSA301_TimeSeries/README.md

 This repository contains my __learnings and project__ for SMU module DSA301 (Time Series Analytics).

 # Project description
-Problem statement:

-# Documentation of R files
+# R
-In this section, there will be qmd files to __1. facilitate/track my weekly learning__, and R scripts for __2. applications in projects__.
-## 1. Learning
-time_series_learnings.qmd is the main file where my weekly learnings are documented.
+time_series_learnings_qmd is a qmd file documenting my weekly learnings in the mod.

-## 2. Project
+ts_hw.R are my homework R scripts.